virualdo/chuangmi_ir/doc/smart_mi_fan.md

 ### Smart Mi fan

-- Copy custom_components/fan/smart_mi_fan.py to your local HASS configuration folder.
+- Copy custom_components/fan/smart_mi_fan.py to your home assistant configuration folder.
-- Install *python-miio* lib. ```pip3 install python-miio```.
+- Make sure your fan is powered on and connected to the same local network as your home assistant instance.
-- Make sure your fan is powered on and connected to the same local network with your PC.
+- Get your fan's IP address from the MiHome App or your Router.
+Run ```mirobo discover``` to get fans token.
-- Get your fan's IP addr in MiJia app.
-Run ```miio discover``` to get fans token.
+- You can also follow the instructions on [Retrieving the Access Token](https://home-assistant.io/components/xiaomi/#retrieving-the-access-token) to extract the API token from your MiHome App.

 ```
 INFO:miio.miio:  IP 192.168.1.154: 701 - token: b'xxxxxxxxxxxxxxxxxxxxx'
 ```

-- Config HASS
+- To add the Smart Mi Fan to your installation, add the following to your `configuration.yaml` file:

 ```
 fan: